-Design and analysis of numerical methods for partial differential equations, especially hyperbolic balance laws.
+Design and analysis of numerical methods for partial differential equations.

-Achim Schroll studied mathematics at Konstanz University in Germany.
+Achim Schroll, born in Lindau (Bodensee), studied mathematics with minor in physics at Konstanz University and was a student participant at the 29th Lindau Nobel Laureate Meeting.
 He holds a Ph.D. from the Swiss Federal Institute of Technology, ETH-Zurich and was a post doctoral fellow at the University of Oslo.
 RWTH Aachen approved his “Habilitation” and awarded “venia legendi”.
-Achim Schroll held associate professorships at the Norwegian University of Science and Technology, NTNU Trondheim and Lund University until he was promoted to full professor.
-During spring 2007 he was guest professor at ETH-Zurich.
-For many years Achim Schroll was adjunct research scientist at Simula Research Laboratory in Norway.
-As effective from fall 2009 he accepted an offer as professor of applied mathematics at the University of Southern Denmark.
+Achim Schroll held associate professorships at the Norwegian University of Science and Technology, NTNU Trondheim and Lund University.
+In 2009 he was promoted to (full) professor at LU.
+In the same year he accepted an offer as professor at SDU.

 Mathematics genealogy Google scholar ResearchGate